 The importance of these cornerstone facts and relations is that they form a foundation for a consistency and comparability framework.
-The presence of this category of facts might provide us with information about the specific types of components that are reported and the relations between components that must hold true if they are reported.
+The presence of this category of facts might provide us with information about the specific types of fragments that are reported and the relations between fragments that must hold true if they are reported.
 They are the links in the integrity foundations for financial reports.

-Different industries may have different core financial report facts common within certain components.
+Different industries may have different core financial report facts common within certain fragments.
 Thus, economic entities employ different reporting styles.
-While financial reports are not forms, at a high level financial reports are uniform.
+While financial reports are not forms, at a high level and for specific groupings of economic entities financial reports are uniform.
+A set or grouping of economic entities could have one entity.